Azure-Samples/llm-eval-grader-samples/weather-chatbot/README.md

 This project demonstrates API grounded RAG chatbot.

+Responses with GPT-3.5 Turbo were more inconsistent, for that reason it is recommended to use GPT-4o.
+GPT-4 may work just as well but it is a bit slower and more costly.

 A user supposed to provide a location and the chatbot will be able to answer questions about the weather at that location.

 To achieve that there are two agents: Location and Weather.
 The agents use external APIs to ground the information.